-I love reading, picking up a book, dividing into another world.
+I love reading.
+Picking up a book, dividing into another world.
 I enjoy all types of books both fiction, non-fiction.
-Because I want my children to have a love of reading as I do I have a huge selection of beginner books for them.
-They love looking a books, step one!
-Going to the library for us is like going to the candy store without the tummy ache later.
+I want my children to have a love of reading as I do, so I have always had huge selection of beginner books for them.

 Beginner Books for Kids